-Lovely romanticized Art Nouveau box from the famous WMF (Wurttembergische Metallwarenfabrik) workshop of Germany, circa 1907.
-Flowing florals rise above a series of six fish as they swim through wave-like, Art Nouveau tendrils.
-The cover features a wave-like flowing orchid with fish emerging from its form.
-Gilded within.
-1 3/4" H., 3" W.,4 1/2" L.
+Lovely, romanticized Art Nouveau wine bottle stand from the famous WMF (Wurttembergische Metallwarenfabrik) workshop in Germany, circa 1907.
+Flowing florals rise above a series of six fish as they swim through wave-like Art Nouveau tendrils.
+Workshop marks beneath.
+3" H., 4 3/4" W.

 Nice quality antique sterling silver flask in desirable, discreet size.
 Drinking cup removes from bottom for convenience and cap has bayonet-hinge design.
 Cup is gilded within.
 Hallmarks: James Dixon & Sons, Sheffield 1895.
 2 1/4" W., 3 3/4" H.

 Sweet Art Nouveau snuff, or pill box with crisply details florals.
 The abundant designs are in relief upon both sides of the rounded form.
 Gilded within.
 Stamped boar mark for 800 fine silver as well as maker mark.
 France circa 1900.
 1 5/8" W.